cerb/cerb.github.io/_docs/getting_started/tickets.md

   tagline: Conversations with your audience
 ---

-A **ticket** is a specific conversational interaction between workers and contacts, including all of the related email **messages** and other data.
+A **ticket** is a conversational interaction between [workers](/docs/workers/) and [contacts](/docs/contacts/), including all of the related email **messages** and other data.

-Every ticket is automatically assigned a unique, non-sequential reference **mask**, like `RYS-07092-910`.
+Every ticket is automatically assigned a unique, non-sequential reference **mask**, like `RYS-07092-012`.
 A contact can provide the first three letters of the mask for quick lookups.
 The term _mask_ refers to the fact that the randomized reference number (opposed to a numeric ID) doesn't disclose information about your total number of tickets or your daily email volume.

 The contacts involved in a conversation are referred to as **participants**.
 By default, all participants receive a copy of worker replies to the conversation.